Network with private access (virtual network integration) for Azure Database for PostgreSQL - Flexible Server

 We no longer validate virtual network link presence on server creation for Azure Database for PostgreSQL - Flexible Server with private networking.
 When you create a server through the portal, we provide customer choice to create a link on server creation via the checkbox Link a Private DNS zone to your virtual network in the Azure portal.

 DNS private zones are resilient to regional outages because zone data is globally available.
 Resource records in a private zone are automatically replicated across regions.
-Azure Private DNS is an availability zone foundational, zone-reduntant service.
+Azure Private DNS is an availability zone foundational, zone-redundant service.
 For more information, see Azure services with availability zone support.

 Integration with a custom DNS server